matter-labs/zksync-web-era-docs/docs/dev/private-testnet/known-issues.md

 **Solution.** As above, make sure to keep aside a small amount to cover the fee.

-## Fee in USDC (or WBTC) is absurdly high

-This is an issue with the number of the decimal point in the USDC token.

-**Solution.** You can pay fees in other token, though USDC on L1 is ``cheap''.

 ## Fee within the wallet is only in ETH

 Very soon you will be able to pay the fee within the wallet in other tokens.